Finite-size analysis in neural network classification of critical phenomena

 \textit{NN training.---} We train a NN to perform binary classification of snapshots for a given system size $L$ into two classes, ferromagnetic, FM, ($T < T_c$) or paramagnetic, PM, ($T > T_c$) separately for the Ising model and the BW model.

 A NN takes as input a ``snapshot'' of size $L\times L$, and outputs the class scores for the FM and PM classes.
 We interpret the class scores as probabilities, since their sum equal unity.

 We use three different network architectures: Convolutional neural network (CNN)~\cite{OShea2015CNN}, Fully-connected neural network (FCNN)~\cite{Schwing2015FCNN}, and Deep convolutional residual networks (ResNet)~\cite{He2016deep}.
 In the ResNet family we use networks with 10, 18, 34, and 50 layers.
-The detailed parameters of the networks and our training protocol can be found in Supplementary Materials.
+Detailed parameters of the networks and our training protocol can be found in Supplemental Materials \footnote{See the Supplemental Material at [URL] for a detailed description of the NN architectures and training and inference protocols, which includes Refs.\ \cite{ swendsen1987nonuniversal,wolff1989collective,mclib2022,Ratner2017NeurIPS,Kingma2014adam, Ruder2016adam}.} .

 \textit{Analysis of NN outputs.---} Once a NN is trained, we feed it with $N$ snapshots from the testing dataset to perform the classification.
 In what follows we denote by $f_i^T$ the FM class prediction for the $i$-th snapshot at temperature $T$.